1995parham-learning/DNN/README.md

 ## Autocorrelated
 When a time series is correlated with a lagged version of itself, we say that the time series is autocorrelated.

+## ARMA Model Family
+### Differencing
+Using differencing over a single time step will produce an approximation of the derivative of the time time series.
+This means that it will eliminate any linear trend, transforming it into a constant value.
+If the original time series has a quadratic trand then two rounds of differencing will eliminate quadratic trends.

+### SARIMA
+It models the time series in the same way as ARIMA, but it additionally models a seasonal component for a given frequency (e.g. weekly) using the exact same ARIMA approach.

+Good p,q,P and Q values are usually fairly samll (typically 0 to 2, sometimes up to 5 or 6), and d and D are typically 0 or 1, sometimes 2.
+There are more principled approaches to selecting good hyperparameters, based on analyzing the ACF and PACF or minimizing AIC or BIC but grid search is a good place to start

 ## Random Forest
 The random forest algorithm introduces extra randomness when growing trees; instead of searching for the very best